MitchBirdy/Classic.js/README.md

 # 📕 Classic.js - Javascript of the future
-📚 - New javascript code language
-📊 - Awesome Features/Functions
+Classic.js is a new type of javascript with awesome features/functions
-📝 - infinite updates
+# 📝 - infinite updates
+there will be no end of updates
-⚙️ - And More
+# ⚙️ - And More
+This package is soon its not done yet